matloff/dsld/README.md

 ```

 The gender pay gap is estimated to be -13156.88 at age 36, and -13039.27 at age 43, differing by only about $100.
 The estimated gap between ages
 36 and 53, not shown, is larger, close to $300, but it seems there is not much interaction here.
-Note that we chose only one [C] variable here, age.
-We might also choose "occupation", or any other combination depending on the application and dataset to affect our results.
-The package provides several graphical and analytical tools for this purpose.
+Note that we chose only one [C] variable here, age, for our analysis.
+We might also choose "occupation", or any other combination depending on the application and dataset which can affect our results.
+The package also provides several graphical and analytical tools to aid users further.

 ## Part Two: Discovering/Mitigating Bias in Machine Learning